 The worry is that the zeitgeist upon which so many social media-based communities are predicated exists almost exclusively online.

-The experience of the disconnect is similar to a person watching, alone or maybe with one other, and from the comfort of their living room, a live concert and broadcast meant to unite people around the country during some crisis, only to step outside and look around and not find any of these people to whom they were supposedly united a moment ago, with whom they participated in a so-called national or even global event, like Queen Elizabeth II giving a speech during the Coronavirus lockdown.
+The experience of the disconnect is similar to a person watching, alone or maybe with one other, and from the comfort of their living room, a live concert and broadcast meant to unite people around the country during some crisis, only to step outside and look around and not find any of these people to whom they were supposedly united a moment ago, with whom they participated in a so-called national or even global event, like when Queen Elizabeth II gave a speech during the Coronavirus lockdown.

 What they discover instead, in the moment after the televised event, is that what took place was an illusion of unity; a unity which can really only be found again once the television is flipped back on, and they are once more alone, on their sofa.

 This sensation is the motivation for the natural or physical realm, in the digital age, slowly becoming a landscape one only strives to move through efficiently—and, sure, even in an eco-friendly way—so long as one does not have to persist long in the nebulous space which exists between the destinations of our nascent digital and information era.